Haivision/srt/docs/CodingConventions.md

 --------------------------

-The pointer (`*`) and reference (`&`) modifiers placed after the type should immediately follow the type name without a space, and itself should be followed by a space.
+The pointer (`*`) and reference (`&`) modifiers placed after the type should immediately follow the type name without a space, and they themselves should be followed by a space.
 Also there should be no space between the symbol name when defining an array and the open bracket, nor inside the brackets.

 Example:
 ```